darwincastro/freeradius_and_intermediate_certs/README.md

 # Certificate Authority Setup

-This repository contains a script to generate a Root CA, an Intermediate CA, and sign a Wireless LAN Controller (WLC) certificate using OpenSSL.
+This repository contains a script to generate a Root CA, an Intermediate CA, and sign a FreeRADIUS Server certificate using OpenSSL.

 The certificates are used for securing communication between network devices and FreeRADIUS server.